 NOTE 2—The APs that are part of a colocated AP set and that are operating on the same channel might form a co-hosted basic service set identifier (BSSID) set or multiple BSSID set.

-compressed basic service set identifier (BSSID): [compressed BSSID] A 32-bit Basic Service Set (BSS) identifier derived from a BSSID or a transmitted BSSID as defined in 29.5.2 (Compressed BSSID).
+compressed basic service set identifier (compressed BSSID): A 32-bit Basic Service Set (BSS) identifier derived from a BSSID or a transmitted BSSID as defined in 29.5.2 (Compressed BSSID).

-concealed groupcast with retries (GCR) frame: [concealed GCR frame] A group addressed frame that is transmitted using the aggregate medium access control (MAC) service data unit (A-MSDU) format with the destination address (DA) field set to the GCR concealment address.
+concealed groupcast with retries frame (concealed GCR frame): A group addressed frame that is transmitted using the aggregate medium access control (MAC) service data unit (A-MSDU) format with the destination address (DA) field set to the groupcast with retries (GCR) concealment address.

-data physical layer (PHY) protocol data unit (PPDU): [data PPDU] A PPDU containing at least one medium access control (MAC) service data unit (MSDU) or fragment of an MSDU.
+data physical layer protocol data unit (data PPDU): A physical layer (PHY) protocol data unit (PPDU) containing at least one medium access control (MAC) service data unit (MSDU) or fragment of an MSDU.

-delivery-enabled access category (AC): [delivery-enabled AC] A quality-of-service (QoS) access point (AP) AC where the AP is allowed to use enhanced distributed channel access (EDCA) to deliver traffic from the AC to a QoS station (STA) in an unscheduled service period (SP) triggered by the STA.
+delivery-enabled access category (delivery-enabled AC): A quality-of-service (QoS) access point (AP) AC where the AP is allowed to use enhanced distributed channel access (EDCA) to deliver traffic from the AC to a QoS station (STA) in an unscheduled service period (SP) triggered by the STA.

-delivery traffic indication map (DTIM) beacon: [DTIM beacon] A special case for a Beacon frame, DMG Beacon or S1G Beacon frame, where the DTIM Count field in the TIM element is equal to zero.
+delivery traffic indication map beacon (DTIM beacon): A special case for a Beacon frame, DMG Beacon or S1G Beacon frame, where the DTIM Count field in the TIM element is equal to zero.
 A DTIM beacon might be followed by buffered group addressed bufferable units (BUs).

-delivery traffic indication map (DTIM) interval: [DTIM interval] The interval between the consecutive target beacon transmission times (TBTTs) of DTIM beacons.
+delivery traffic indication map interval (DTIM interval): The interval between the consecutive target beacon transmission times (TBTTs) of delivery traffic indication map (DTIM) beacons.
 The value, expressed in time units, is equal to the product of the value in the Beacon Interval field and the value in the DTIM Period field.

 NOTE 1—If the AP corresponds to a nontransmitted BSSID in a multiple BSSID set, the DTIM Period field is the one contained in the Multiple BSSID-Index element carried in the nontransmitted BSSID profile for that AP.
 Otherwise, the DTIM Period field is the one contained in the TIM element carried in the Beacon frame or S1G Beacon frame transmitted by that AP.